GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 When `includepermissionsfromdomains <DomainNameList>` is specified, only ACLs that reference a domain in `<DomainNameList>` will be copied.

+When `mappermissionsemail <EmailAddress> <EmailAddress>` is specifed, an ACL that references the first `<EmailAddress>` will be modified to reference the second `<EmailAddress>` when copied; the original ACL is not modified.
+The option can be repeated if multiple email addresses are to be mapped.

+Bulk permission email address mapping can ge specified with `mappermissionsemailfile <CSVFileInput> endcsv`.
+`<CSVFileInput>` must include these columns: `sourceEmail` and `destinationEmail`.

 When `mappermissionsdomain <DomainName> <DomainName>` is specified, any ACL that references the first `<DomainName>` will be modified to reference the second `<DomainName>` when copied; the original ACL is not modified.
-The option can be repeated if multiple domain names are to me mapped.
+The option can be repeated if multiple domain names are to be mapped.

 When copying an ACL that references a non Google account, an error is generated unless an email is sent to the account;
 by default, no email notifications are sent.
 The `sendemailifrequired` options instructs GAM to send an email notification in this case.